11 Temmuz 2009

 20 Haziran 2009

+If you look at the map today, you can see quite a big distance between the Macedonian region in Greece and Cappadocia in Turkey.
 But picture this: Years ago, people in Thessaloniki were moved to Sinasos, today known as Mustafapaşa, in Cappadocia, or they were moved from Nevşehir in Turkey to Kavala in Greece during the "population exchange" period.
 Since so many Greeks moved from the city of Kavala to Cappadocia, they even established a "Cappadocian Association."
 To date, Greeks have preserved their customs and traditions in Anatolia, including music, food and folklore.

 The Turkish and Greek nations, which were on the verge of war a few times, are now getting to know each other better and burying the hatchet.
 The Turkish-Greek Friendship Association, or Daphne, has been organized "Friendship Festivals" in the region for seven years.
 This year’s theme was "Reunion" and people who were separated during the exchange program came together for this occasion.